Home » Luxury South Island Tour Packages »

 Alternatively, you have the option to take a day trip to Glenorchy.
 At the Head of Lake Wakatipu, Glenorchy is nestled between the Richardson (east) and Humboldt (west) Mountain Ranges and overlooked by the mighty snow-capped Mount Earnslaw in the north.
 From Glenorchy you can travel on to a number of fantastic valleys, including Rees Valley, Paradise Valley, Dart Valley, and Routeburn Valley.
 These valleys border both Mt Aspiring National Park and Fiordland National Park, and they are ringed by some of the most dramatic mountains in New Zealand.

-Today, enjoy the stunning Milford Sound Nature Cruise!
+Enjoy a scenic coach journey through heartland New Zealand to reach Milford Sound.
 The Milford Road (between Te Anau and Milford) is one of the finest alpine drives in the world.
 The scenery is exceptional, ranging from broad grassy flats, dense rainforest, and towering mountains through to glacial lakes and alpine herb fields.
-No other road in Fiordland offers such a diverse glimpse into New Zealand’s alpine zone.
+The schedule includes plenty of time for short nature walks and photo opportunities along the way.

 Driving time Queenstown to Wanaka 70 km / 43 miles, 1 hour